dhellmann/pymotw/PyMOTW/sys/tracing.rst

 .. _sys-tracing:

 ===============================
-Tracing Your Program As It Runs
+Tracing a Program As It Runs
 ===============================

-There are two ways to inject code to watch your program run: tracing and profiling.
+There are two ways to inject code to watch a program run: *tracing* and *profiling*.
 They are similar, but intended for different purposes and so have different constraints.
-The easiest, but least efficient, way to monitor your program is through a *trace hook*, which can be used for writing a debugger, code coverage monitoring, or many other purposes.
+The easiest, but least efficient, way to monitor a program is through a *trace hook*, which can be used for writing a debugger, code coverage monitoring, or many other purposes.

-The trace hook is modified by passing a callback function to ``sys.settrace()``.
-The callback is passed three arguments, frame (the stack frame from the code being run), event (a string naming the type of notification), and arg (an event-specific value).
-There are 7 event types for different levels of information that occur as your program is being executed.
+The trace hook is modified by passing a callback function to :func:`sys.settrace`.
+The callback will receive three arguments, frame (the stack frame from the code being run), event (a string naming the type of notification), and arg (an event-specific value).
+There are 7 event types for different levels of information that occur as a program is being executed.

 +-------------------+-------------------------------------+------------------------------------------+
 | Event             | When                                | arg value                                |